veithen/veithen.github.io/_posts/2015-01-21-referrer-spam.md

 sections):

 * If the spammer targets random property IDs, he neither knows the domain name corresponding to the property nor the page titles.
-This explains why referrer spam is reported with fake hastnames and page titles, as observed in the introduction.
+This explains why ghost referral spam is reported with fake hastnames and page titles, as observed in the introduction.

 * Some users have [reported][so-29006845] that they received referrer spam even before their Web site went live or was widely known.

-* Some people also noticed that referrer spam is received only for the first Web property in an account, i.e. the one that has an ID ending with `-1`.
+* Some people also noticed that ghost referral spam is received only for the first Web property in an account, i.e. the one that has an ID ending with `-1`.
+Note that if you are setting up a new Web site (or adding GA to an existing Web site) you can leverage that fact to protect it against ghost referral spam.

+Here is a list of domains used in ghost referrals that are known to be produced using this technique:

+* `blackhatworth.com`

+* `darodar.com`

+* `hulfingtonpost.com`

+* `humanorightswatch.org`

+* `ilovevitaly.com`

+* `o-o-6-o-o.com`

+* `priceg.com`

+* `s.click.aliexpress.com`

+* `simple-share-buttons.com`

 ## The impact of referrer spam

-Obviously the primary impact of referrer spam is that it decreases the accuracy of your analytics data.
-Some webmasters are also worried that this would have a negative impact on their site's search ranking.
-However, this is not the case:
+Obviously the primary impact of (any type of) referrer spam is that it decreases the accuracy of your analytics data.
-[Google Analytics data is not used in any way for search ranking][ga-ranking].
+Some webmasters also worry that this might have a negative impact on their site's search ranking.
+However, this is not the case: [Google Analytics data is not used in any way for search ranking][ga-ranking].

-## How to prevent referrer spam
+## How to eliminate ghost referral spam

-A [common recommendation][referral-filter] to prevent this type of referrer spam in Google Analytics is to eliminate the fake page views by creating a filter that uses a criteria based on the referral[^1] (Not to be confused with adding the domains to the [referral exclusion list][referral-exclusion], which serves an entirely different purpose!).
+A [common recommendation][referral-filter] to prevent ghost referrer spam in Google Analytics is to eliminate the fake page views by creating a filter that uses a criteria based on the *Referral* field (Not to be confused with adding the domains to the [referral exclusion list][referral-exclusion], which serves an entirely different purpose!).
 However, this approach is ineffective because the referrals used by the spammers will change over time and you would have to update your filters on a regular basis.

-[^1]: Some people recommend to use a filter based on campaign source; this is basically equivalent because in the
-      absence of an explicit campaign source, GA uses the referrer as default (except for search engine traffic).
+Some people recommend to use a filter based on the *Campaign Source* field; this is basically equivalent because in the absence of an explicit campaign source, GA uses the referrer as default (except for search engine traffic).

-Another approach that has been [suggested][hostname-filter] is to use filters based on hostnames.
+Another approach that has been [suggested][hostname-filter] is to use filters based on the *Hostname* field.
 As we have seen earlier, since the spammers simply try random property IDs, they don't know the hostname of the Web site corresponding to a Web property they sent spam to.
 This means that it is possible to filter out the fake page views by configuring a whitelist of legitimate hostnames.